nearform/react-patterns-workshop/slides.md

 # Step 8: Exercise 💻

-- Open the file `DetailedHelpBoxChallenge.js` in `src/challenges/step-08-code-splitting`
-- Instead of directly importing the `HelpBox` component lazy load it by using the React `lazy` HOC
+- Instead of directly importing the `HelpBox` component, lazy load it by using the React `lazy` HOC
-- Add a `Suspense` boundary and add a placeholder component with a "Loading..." message
+- Add a `Suspense` container and display a placeholder component with a "Loading..." message

 ---